ocket8888/trafficcontrol/docs/source/api/cachegroups.rst

 	|           |          | and the first page is 1.
 If ``offset`` was defined, this query parameter has no effect. ``limit`` must be     |
 	|           |          | defined to make use of ``page``.                                                                              |
 	+-----------+----------+---------------------------------------------------------------------------------------------------------------+

+.. caution:: At the time of this writing, there is a bug in the handling of this method of this endpoint such that the ``shortName`` query parameter is not actually usable.
+The bug is tracked by `GitHub Issue #3135 <https://github.com/apache/trafficcontrol/issues/3135>`_.

 .. code-block:: http
 	:caption: Request Example